Power and Freedom in Mechanisms: Assignment problems

 Conceptually, these results display a paradox.
-Theorem~\ref{thm:ttc-char} justifies the widespread intuition that TTC is a symmetric mechanism, since it awards everyone the opportunity for full freedom, for some combination of others' preferences.
+The equivalence of (i) and (ii) justifies the widespread intuition that TTC is a symmetric mechanism, since it awards everyone the opportunity for full freedom, for some combination of others' preferences.
 But our analysis of transitive power hierarchies in hierarchical exchange mechanisms (proposition~\ref{prop:hierarchical-exchange-menu} and its corollaries) also apply to TTC, showing that such a seemingly horizontal mechanism is in no way immune to freedom inequality and unbalanced power relations.
-Indeed, the Observation above shows that TTC does generate maximally imbalanced power relations.
+Indeed, the equivalence of (i) and (iii) shows that TTC does generate maximally imbalanced bilateral power relations.

-That paradox has an additional interest given the Walrasian market interpretation of TTC: proposition~\ref{prop:freedom-prices} shows that the power and freedom privilege of those who are assigned earlier in the algorithmic interpretation of the mechanism can be equivalently understood, in the market interpretation, as a privilege of the agents whose endowment has the highest market value, i.e. of the richest.
+That paradox has an additional interest given the Walrasian market interpretation of TTC: the power and freedom privilege of those who are assigned earlier in the algorithmic interpretation of the mechanism can be equivalently understood, in the market interpretation, as a privilege of the richest agents -- those whose endowment has the highest market value\footnote{Cf. Appendix D of the long working paper version.}.
 This suggests the existence of a form of power in markets that is based on property, not monopoly, and that persists in competitive markets where the price is set impersonally as a pure market-clearing device.